IAQI/tqc-website/README.md

-# QCrypt 2025+ website
+# TQC 2025+ website
 [![Netlify Status](https://api.netlify.com/api/v1/badges/4fa2d41c-275c-4d5a-90ed-14db4a9accb5/deploy-status)](https://app.netlify.com/sites/qcrypt-website/deploys)

-Hugo-powered QCrypt website for 2025 edition and later, live at at https://qcrypt.net.
-QCrypt is the yearly international scientific conference presenting last year’s top results in quantum cryptography.
-[Hugo](https://gohugo.io/) is a fast static website generator. https://qcrypt.net is generously hosted by [netlify](https://www.netlify.com/) under a [Open Source Plan](https://www.netlify.com/legal/open-source-policy/) :heart:!
+Hugo-powered TQC website for 2025 edition and later, live at at https://tqc-conference.net.
+The Theory of Quantum Computation, Communication and Cryptography (TQC) is a leading annual international conference for students and researchers working in the theoretical aspects of quantum information science.

+ [Hugo](https://gohugo.io/) is a fast static website generator. https://tqc-conference.net is generously hosted by [netlify](https://www.netlify.com/) under a [Open Source Plan](https://www.netlify.com/legal/open-source-policy/) :heart:!

-Project initiated in 2020 and maintained since then by [Christian Schaffner](https://github.com/cschaffner).
+This project branched off from https://github.com/QCrypt/qcrypt-website in 2025 which is maintained since 2020 by [Christian Schaffner](https://github.com/cschaffner).

+> [!CAUTION]
+> TODO: adjust everything below here!

 ## History
 Originally based on the Hugo template from https://github.com/GDGToulouse/devfest-theme-hugo